curl/curl/docs/HTTP2.md

 To take advantage of multiplexing, you need to use the multi interface and set `CURLMOPT_PIPELINING` to `CURLPIPE_MULTIPLEX`.
-With that bit set, libcurl will attempt to re-use existing HTTP/2 connections and just add a new stream over that when doing subsequent parallel requests.
+With that bit set, libcurl will attempt to reuse existing HTTP/2 connections and just add a new stream over that when doing subsequent parallel requests.

 While libcurl sets up a connection to an HTTP server there is a period during which it does not know if it can pipeline or do multiplexing and if you add new transfers in that period, libcurl will default to start new connections for those transfers.
-With the new option `CURLOPT_PIPEWAIT` (added in 7.43.0), you can ask that a transfer should rather wait and see in case there's a connection for the same host in progress that might end up being possible to multiplex on.
+With the new option `CURLOPT_PIPEWAIT` (added in 7.43.0), you can ask that a transfer should rather wait and see in case there is a connection for the same host in progress that might end up being possible to multiplex on.
 It favors keeping the number of connections low to the cost of slightly longer time to first byte transferred.